CorrelAid/KN_Kompetenzdatenbank/README.md

 Open the SQL editor and click on "New Query".
 Paste the contents "sql/sql_commands.sql" and run the query.

+### 3. Edit E-Mail templates

+Copy and Paste E-Mail templates into supabase

 ### 3. Clone project

 ```